SingleR-inc/SingleR/README.md

 ## Contributors

 SingleR was originally developed by Dvir Aran.
-This refactor was initiated by Aaron Lun, with additional contributions from Daniel Bunis, Friederike Düendar, and Jared Andrews.
+This refactor was initiated by Aaron Lun, with additional contributions from Daniel Bunis, Friederike Dündar, and Jared Andrews.

 [Issues](https://github.com/LTLA/SingleR/issues) and [pull requests](https://github.com/LTLA/SingleR/pulls) are welcome.